elvisimprsntr/siriproxy-redeye/README.md

 The [RedEye Advanced Programming Manual] (http://thinkflood.com/products/redeye/programming-manual.pdf) documents the REST interface for both the Redeye and the RedEye Pro.

 Here is a simple [BASH script] (https://gist.github.com/3961767) which you can modify to retreive the information you need to modify this plugin for your setup.

+Support for multiple RedEye units is thanks to some of the telented folks at [Stackoverflow] (http://stackoverflow.com) for helpimg me figure this out and helping me improve my code.
+I still have a lot to learn.

 Installation
 ------------